 Should You Euthanize Fish with Dropsy?

-Anesthetic overdose: this can be done by a vet, because you can’t just buy anesthetic in a pharmacy.
-Usually the fish is placed in a smaller container with half gallon water.
+Anesthetic overdose: this can be done by a vet, because you can’t just buy an anesthetic in a pharmacy.
+Usually, the fish is placed in a smaller container with half-gallon water.
 After adding the anesthetic, you should wait at least half an hour, because the overdosed anesthetic will not instantly kill the fish.

 How to Verify Fish Death?